Costinteo/osds-lab/lab2/README.md

 ## Extra Challenges

 Each lab will also have some extra fun challenges that expand on each exercise, to give you an opportunity to explore more for an exercise you liked.
 You can get extra points for them.
-Since the there's really only two themes here, this lab only has 2 extra challenges:
+Since there are really only two themes here, this lab only has 2 extra challenges:

 1. **Exploitation prodigy** -- Can you figure out a way to beat `bonus.c`?
 The objective is to print out `True hackers see beyond what they are told...
 You won!`.
 2. **Ghost in the Shell(code)** -- Write a shellcode (preferably manually) that does something more interesting than `execve("/bin/sh", NULL, NULL)`.
 Maybe a [reverse shell](https://www.acunetix.com/blog/web-security-zone/what-is-reverse-shell/)?
 I don't know, get creative!